Hodgeman County, Kansas: Townships

 Hodgeman County is divided into nine townships.
-None of the cities within the county are considered governmentally independent, and all figures for the townships include those of the cities.
+None of the cities within the county is considered governmentally independent, and all figures for the townships include those of the cities.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.

 In popular culture

 At the beginning of the 1992 film Unforgiven, the protagonist William Munny, played by Clint Eastwood, is living in Hodgeman County and working as a pig farmer, while attempting to hide evidence of his violent past from all those around him.